Why Do We Turn Down the Music When Parking? Understanding This Common Habit

 - Mar 7

 Have you ever found yourself reaching to lower the volume on your car stereo as you navigate into a parking spot?
 If so, you're not alone.
 This seemingly small action is something many drivers instinctively do.
 But why do we turn down the music when we park?
-It turns out that this simple habit reveals a lot about how our brains work and our need for sensory control.
+This simple habit reveals a lot about how our brains work and our need for sensory control.

 The Cognitive Connection